• Skip to main content

 • Pakki (cooked) biryani, in which cooked meat and parboiled rice are steamed together.

 In Pakistan, pakki (or cooked) biryani is most common, with several prominent varieties such as Sindhi, Karachi-style, and Bombay biryani.
-This recipe is an amalgamation of these styles and is similar to what you’d find at a typical Pakistani restaurant or dinner party.
+This recipe is an amalgamation of these styles and is similar to what you’d find at a typical Pakistani or Indian restaurant or dinner party.

 Notes on the Ingredients for Chicken Biryani